Define a client-side ad schedule

 7. Click Save.

-You can define an advertising break through one of the following approaches.
+You can define your ad delivery settings through one of the following approaches.

 Add breaks manually